Infertility to Adoption in Quebec: What Happens After IVF Doesn't Work

 The adoption process in Quebec starts with contacting your regional CISSS or CIUSSS to request a psychosocial evaluation.
 Before you make that call, you should have:

-• A clear sense of which adoption pathway you're interested in: domestic (Banque mixte or regular), international, or private/stepparent
+- A clear sense of which adoption pathway you're interested in: domestic (Banque mixte or regular), international, or a special-consent/stepparent route where permitted

 You do not need to have fully resolved all the emotions of the infertility journey before you start.
 But you should be able to articulate a genuine motivation for adoption that doesn't lead with "we couldn't have biological children."